-However, with aftertouch, applying additional pressure to this note will change its tonal qualities.
+However, with aftertouch, applying additional pressure to this note will add vibrato.

 What Can You Do With Aftertouch?

-You can use aftertouch to alter a note’s pitch, volume, the position of a filter, and more.
+You can use aftertouch to alter a note’s pitch, volume, filter, and other parameters in real time.

-To do so, you’ll need to assign aftertouch to a parameter – i.e., pitch, volume, reverb, modulation, etc. – in your DAW.
+To do so, you’ll need to assign an effect to the aftertouch data through your DAW.

-You could also add these effects in post-production.
-But the great thing about aftertouch is you can add variation in real-time.
+While you can apply these effects in post-production, the great thing about aftertouch is that you can apply these effects as you play.